-The ATI uses 39 indicators to monitor aid transparency.
-The indicators have been selected using the information types agreed in the International Aid Transparency Initiative (IATI) standard, most of which are based on the OECD DAC's Creditor Reporting System (CRS).
+The Index uses 39 indicators to monitor aid transparency.
+The indicators have been selected using the information types agreed in the International Aid Transparency Initiative (IATI) Standard.
 The indicators represent the most commonly available information items where commitments to disclosure already exist.
 In addition, organisations' overall commitment to aid transparency is measured by the existence of Freedom of Information (FOI) legislation or disclosure policies, plans for IATI publication and the organisation's efforts to promote access, use and re-use of its information.